IBMStreams/streamsx.jmxclients/streams-jmx-client/README.md

-lspes                 Report health summary for each PE lstag                 List tags defined for a domain mktag                 Create a resource tag in a domain with description and resource definition rmtag                 Remove a resource tag from a domain setdomainproperty     Set one or more property values for a domain setproperty           Set one or more property values for an instance
+lspes                 Report health summary for each PE lstag                 List tags defined for a domain mktag                 Create a resource tag in a domain with description and resource definition rmproperty            Remove an instance property or application ev rmtag                 Remove a resource tag from a domain setdomainproperty     Set one or more property values for a domain setproperty           Set one or more property values for an instance